-СНМ ORGANIC AND BIOCHEMISTRY/LAB 112
+CHM 112 ORGANIC AND BIOCHEMISTRY/LAB

+Term: (F, S)

-Credits: 4 (3 lecture, 1 lab) Prerequisites: CHM 111 with a grade of "C-" or higher
+Prerequisites: CHM 111 with a grade of "C-" or higher

 This course is a survey of the principles of organic chemistry and biochemistry with emphasis on nomenclature; structure and classification; properties; and applications of organic and biological compounds.
 Some discussions of metabolism and cellular processes are also included.
 This course is designed for students entering health science or nursing programs.
 The laboratory portion of the course provides hands-on experience dealing with the topics covered in the lecture portion.